-First, determine where you plan to sit for the CPA exam, and then make sure you obtain the appropriate education and other requirements needed to qualify in that state.
-While this may sound pretty simple, the tricky part is that the education requirements to sit for the CPA exam are different for every state.
-For example, some states require 120 total semester hours to qualify; while others require 150 total hours.
-There are also more narrow educational requirements specific to each state such as 33 semester hours in accounting and 36 semester hours in business.
-A different state might require 33 semester hours in accounting and have no minimum semester hours for business.
+First, determine where you plan to sit for the CPA Exam, and then make sure you obtain the appropriate education and other requirements needed to qualify in that state.
+While this may sound pretty simple, the tricky part is that the education requirements to sit for the CPA Exam are different for every state.
+For example, some states require 150 total semester hours to qualify; while some may require less.
+There are also more narrow educational requirements specific to each state, such as semester hours in specific accounting or business courses.
 There are also other requirements that states enforce regarding age, residency, etc. You should be sure to review requirements and criteria for states you are considering for application.

 Step 2: Now you are ready to sit for the CPA Exam.

-Once you have completed the education requirements for the state where you plan to sit for the CPA exam, you should review the Uniform CPA Examination Candidate Bulletin.
-This document is a great resource that provides information about the exam process (how to apply, scheduling your exam, taking the exam, receiving your scores, etc.), and exam content (preparing for the exam, length and formats, specifications and sample question types, etc.).
+Once you have completed the education requirements for the state where you plan to sit for the CPA Exam, you should review the Uniform CPA Examination Candidate Guide.
+This document is a great resource that provides information about the Exam process (how to apply, scheduling your Exam, taking the Exam, receiving your scores, etc.), and Exam content (preparing for the Exam, length and formats, specifications and sample question types, etc.).

 Step 3: Determine where you plan to obtain your CPA license.